What's the Difference Between a Conventional, FHA, and VA Loan?

 What Is a Conventional Home Loan?

-When you apply for a home loan, you can try for a government-backed loan, like an FHA-insured or VA-guaranteed loan, or a conventional loan that the federal government doesn't insure or guarantee.
+You can get a conventional loan to buy a home to live in or for an investment property or a second home.
 Unlike federally insured loans, conventional loans carry no guarantees for the lender if you fail to repay the loan.

-For this reason, if you make less than a 20% down payment on the property, you'll probably have to pay for private mortgage insurance (PMI) when you get a conventional loan.
+Because conventional loans aren't government-insured, if you make less than a 20% down payment on the property, you'll probably have to pay for private mortgage insurance (PMI) when you get a conventional loan.
 If you default on the loan, the mortgage insurance company ensures the lender is paid in full.

-Conventional Conforming Mortgage Loans
+Conventional Conforming Mortgage Loans (Fannie Mae and Freddie Mac Loans)

 Conventional conforming loans are available to everyone.
 But they're more difficult to qualify for than VA-guaranteed and FHA-insured loans.
 Because conventional loans don't have government insurance, these loans pose a higher risk for lenders.

-So, credit and income requirements are stricter for conventional conforming mortgage loans than for FHA-insured and VA-guaranteed mortgages.
+So, credit and income requirements are stricter for conventional conforming mortgage loans than FHA-insured and VA-guaranteed mortgages.

 Eligibility requirements for a conventional conforming loan.
 Generally, you can get a conventional conforming loan if you: